1888 United States presidential election in Indiana

 A presidential election was held in Indiana on November 6, 1888, as part of the 1888 United States presidential election.
-The Republican ticket of the junior U.S. senator from Indiana Benjamin Harrison and the former U.S. ambassador to France Levi P. Morton defeated the Democratic ticket of the incumbent president Grover Cleveland and the former U.S. senator from Ohio Allen G. Thurman.
+The Republican ticket of Indiana's own junior U.S. senator Benjamin Harrison and the former U.S. ambassador to France Levi P. Morton defeated the Democratic ticket of the incumbent president Grover Cleveland and the former U.S. senator from Ohio Allen G. Thurman.
 Harrison defeated Cleveland in the national election with 233 electoral votes.

 This was the last presidential election held in Indiana using the party ticket system.
 Following this election, allegations of widespread fraud and abuse associated with the use of tickets printed and distributed by the parties led to the adoption of the Australian ballot for future contests.

 General election

 Summary

-Indiana chose 15 electors on a statewide general ticket.
-Nineteenth-century election laws required voters to vote directly for members of the Electoral College rather than for president.
-This sometimes resulted in small differences in the number of votes cast for electors pledged to the same presidential candidate, if some voters did not vote for all the electors nominated by a party.
+Indiana chose 15 electors in a statewide general election.
+Nineteenth-century presidential elections used a form of block voting that allowed voters to modify the electoral list nominated by a political party before submitting their ballots.
+Because voters elected each member of the Electoral College individually, electors nominated by the same party often received differing numbers of votes as a consequence of voter rolloff, split-ticket voting, or electoral fusion.
 This table reflects the statewide popular vote as calculated by Walter Dean Burnham in his influential study, Presidential Ballots, 1836–1892, as corrected by the secretary of state of Indiana.
 Svend Petersen finds four more votes for Cleveland in Indiana.